powered by FreeFind

 Holmfield junction facing s west (19-02-06)

 The site of Holmfield junction facing towards Ovenden.
-Bridge remnants crossing Shay lane visible to the left of that big building near centre of photo, part of the old Halifax high level railway from Holmfield to St Pauls.
+The Bridge remnants crossing Shay lane visible to the left of that big building near centre of photo are part of the old Halifax high level railway.
+See Holmfield to St Pauls.

 Holmfield Goods Shed (c1963) : Richard Barnes ©